What is leukemia?

 Chronic lymphocytic leukemia (CLL) is a type of white blood cell cancer that affects lymphocytes, which normally help your body fight infections.
 In CLL, your lymphocytes turn into cancer cells.
 These cancer cells take the place of healthy lymphocytes in your blood, bone marrow, and lymph nodes (pea-sized organs throughout your body that help fight off infections).

-CLL is the most common type of leukemia, usually occurring in adults over 60 and more likely to affect men than women
+CLL usually occurs in adults over 60 and is more likely to affect men than women

 To tell if you have CLL, doctors do blood tests and test your bone marrow